Coin ValuesHobbies & Crafts

 That means 1974 pennies are made from copper, and due to the rising price of this valuable metal every 1974 penny is worth about 2 cents.

-In the meantime, many coin collectors and thousands of hoarders are already saving all pre-1982 copper pennies and many are even trading between coin collectors and coin dealers for 2 to 3 cents each.
+In the meantime, many coin collectors and thousands of hoarders are already saving all pre-1983 copper pennies.
+Many of these coins are even trading between collectors and coin dealers for 2 to 3 cents each.

-While 99% of 1974 pennies were made from a copper-based alloy, there were more than 1 million 1974 aluminum pennies struck as trials.
+While 99% of 1974 pennies were made from a copper-based alloy, there were more than 1 million 1974 aluminum pennies that were struck as trials!

 Read on for more about 1974 aluminum pennies — or, as some call them, 1974 silver pennies.